Generalized Bell inequalities and frustrated spin systems: Conclusion

 \section{Conclusion}

 What are the benefits of the proposed correspondence between the considered class of GBI's and frustrated AB-systems?\\

-For readers which are mainly interested in the EPR discussion and Bell inequalities the most interesting result might be the recipe to obtain an arbitrary number of GBI's, see section \ref{sec:B}.
+For readers who are mainly interested in the EPR discussion and Bell inequalities the most interesting result might be the recipe to obtain an arbitrary number of GBI's, see Section \ref{sec:B}.
 This construction procedure should give us some additional insight into the structure of GBI's.
 Moreover, we hope that the proposed correspondence would lead the reader to think of GBI's in a more geometric or graphical way: The possible measurements can be visualized as vertices of a spin system and the signed correlations occurring in the GBI as the edges or bonds of this system.
 As we have shown, some methods from the theory of spin systems can be employed to tackle questions in the realm of the foundations of QT.\\

 Also for readers which are mainly interested in frustrated spin systems, the unexpected connection to GBI's might be valuable in its own right.
 For problems in the theory of spin systems a transfer of methods from another field of research will be of some interest.
-Moreover, those readers will probably find the class of frustrated hypercubes, section \ref{sec:E3}, to be a useful set of toy examples worth while to be further studied.
-For example, in the quantum XY-model of frustrated hypercubes there exist so-called localized multi-magnon states which lead to prominent properties as huge magnetization jumps and large residual entropy at $T=0$ resulting in a marked magneto-caloric effect, see, for example \cite{RSH:2004}, \cite{JS:2004}, and \cite{SR:2006}. \\ Summarizing, the correspondence between GBI's and frustrated spin systems fosters the insight into both branches of physics and leads to some new phenomena in non-geometric frustration.
+Moreover, those readers will probably find the class of frustrated hypercubes, Subsection \ref{sec:E3}, to be a useful set of toy examples worth while to be further studied.
+For example, in the quantum XY-model of frustrated hypercubes there exist so-called localized multi-magnon states which lead to prominent properties as huge magnetization jumps and large residual entropy at $T=0$ resulting in a marked magneto-caloric effect, see, for example \cite{RSH:2004} and \cite{JS:2004}. \\